Long Time lapse controllers review: BixiCon VS DigiSnap Pro

 Ethernet cable is a maybe offering great connectivity but not available everywhere.
 On one of my setup, I actually have plugged a external modem to this input in order to bypass the local WiFi login page which is not supported internally by the controller.
 My external modem connect to the Wi-fi and send data over the Ethernet.
 It’s powered with one extra USB output that I can configure to turn on few seconds before transmitting to let the modem boot.
 With the system from Cyclapse, one output line can be set to 5 Volts in order to power accessories prior to the shutter activation signal.
 It is not possible to do so with the BixiCon time lapse controller as there is no option to power USB prior to take a picture and no extra input or output port.
 Also, the amount of USB ports is limited.

 WiFi is the best option to get all pictures out of the camera enclosure and do not have to wait too long to see the result.
 In my case, my client is not even based in Hong Kong, so getting remote upload is necessary.
 Both system accept hidden SSID.
 Unfortunately, hot-spot can’t be used to connect or specific login page.

 Under the hood:

 Digisnap Pro run a slow and old microprocessor based on Unix.
-It will takes about 4 mn to get all data correctly displayed on the Bluetooth remote device for the first wake up.
-I did knew that and was struggling at first to make changes.
+It will takes about 4 minutes to get all data correctly displayed on the Bluetooth remote device for the first wake up.
+I did not knew that and I was struggling at first to make changes.
 You have to be patient.

 Another difference and weird problem is the way it’s use the power.